 Local police and sheriff's department motorcycles get plates that are basically miniature versions of full-sized local law enforcement plates.
 They have the same screened Police or Sheriff shield graphic on the left, and even have the same two-letter serial prefixes used on the full-sized plates.
 However, some law enforcement motorcycle plates have the agency name at the bottom, and some don't.

 One Maryland plate that looks like it should be included among the "currrent and recent" is the 350th Anniversary plate.
-These were optional plates issued only in 1983 and 1984, and the last of them expired in September 1987, the same time as the old all-embossed standard plates.
+These were special interest plates issued only in 1983 and 1984, and the last of them expired in September 1987, the same time as the old all-embossed standard plates.
 The 000*xxx serial format used for passenger cars on the 350th Anniversary plate was re-used on first generation Treasure the Chesapeake passenger car plates.